 Biomedical Sciences, M.H.S.

-The Master of Health Science (M.H.S.) in biomedical sciences prepares students for careers in research, teaching, professional or doctoral studies, or working for health organizations.
 The Biomedical Science department integrates meaningful research experiences with excellent classroom teaching, preparing students to be critical thinkers, engaged citizens, and creative and competent professionals in the human biological sciences.
+Grand Valley's Master of Health Science (M.H.S.) in Biomedical Sciences provides graduate-level coursework and training for career advancement beyond that provided by a bachelor's degree.

 Why Study Biomedical Sciences at Grand Valley?